 When searching for things such as Topics, you can specify how "exact" you want the matching to be.
 This allows you to focus on exactly what you're looking for, or to see an expanded amount of related information.
 You can control this through the Reference Matching dropdown, which provides three options:

-For example, running a search on the Topic Sabbath (constrained to the book of Genesis to provide a manageable set of results) returns:
+For example, running a search on the Topic Sabbath returns:

-Similarly, running a search on the Cultural Concept Blessings (constrained to the book of Matthew ) returns:
+Similarly, running a search on the Cultural Concept Blessings returns:

 The first set only returns the verses tagged with that particular topic.
-Default includes the results from the Narrow set plus verses tagged with the Preaching Theme Blessing and Cursing (in which, again, the same term is present but in a separate dataset).
-Broad adds just three results, in this case for the word woe - so picking up the opposite sense for comparison.
+Default includes the results from the Narrow set plus key verses associated with the Preaching Theme Blessing and Cursing (in which, again, the same term is present but in a separate dataset).
+Broad adds more results including for the word bless (or blessing) itself or the word woe - so picking up the opposite sense for comparison.